Age of Wonders III is available for free from Steam for a limited time.

-The next Epic Games Store freebie is Slime Rancher.
-Free until March 21.
+The next Epic Games Store freebie is Last Day of June.
+Free until July 05.

 Can now export and import locations.
 Duplicate location names are allowed, but they are treated as different locations.
 Requires new permissions to read and write to external storage.

 Modified the Residency Calculator page change date picker title to be Change “to date”.